Cleveland man spends 14 hours trapped inside a powerless Cadillac XLR roadster

 The car, which has only about 12,000 miles on it, has buttons instead of door handles, so with the engine dead and the electrical system not working, the doors and windows did not budge.
 Even the horn did not work, he said.
 Electricity is required to take the hard-top convertible cover down.

-"It was getting really hot and it was difficult to breathe — this was all within a half hour," said Pyros.
+"It was getting really hot and it was difficult to breathe — this was all within a half hour," Pyros said.
 "I was trying to find something to get me out of the car.
 Nothing worked.
 I started to scream as loud as I could."

 Pyros lives alone.
 At 10 a.m. that day, his neighbors were at work.
 He tried punching and kicking out the window, but he couldn't break it.

-"I tried pounding on the window thinking someone would hear me," said Pyros.
+"I tried pounding on the window thinking someone would hear me," Pyros said.
 "That didn’t work either."

 Critics say that what happened to Pyros can occur too easily in late-model cars.